Wnanovex/lexyOS/README.md

 make run
 ```

-This creates a bootable ISO image: `lexyos.iso`.
+This creates a bootable ISO image: `lexyOS.iso`.
 This boots lexyOS in QEMU with VGA graphics support.

 ### Using Other Emulators

-You can also boot `lexyos.iso` in VirtualBox, VMware, or on real hardware (at your own risk!).
+You can also boot `lexyOS.iso` in VirtualBox, VMware, or on real hardware (at your own risk!).

 ## 🎯 Features to Try